Willyb15/Data-Science-Python/Week2/python_lecture.md

 Out[5]: 'i'
 ```

 Using indices like this, we can access any element of a string.
 But why is the element at index 1 `e`, and not `T`?
 After all, `T` is the first element in the string.
 Also, what are those negative numbers doing?
 In the case of the former, it turns out that Python (and many programming languages) starts indexing at 0, which means that the first element in our string (and any collection that supports indexing) is accessed via indexing at 0.
-We refer to languages that work this way as, **zero indexed**.
+We refer to languages that work this way as **zero indexed**.
 As for the negative numbers, this is a way to access elements starting from the end of the string, rather than the beginning.
 Indexing from the end starts from -1 and continues downwards from there.
 So we would use -2 to access the `n` in the string.

 Note that we can also access any given number of the characters (any **substring**) by combining multiple index numbers separated by a colon `:`.
 For example: